-Utilizing the new CREP III partnership to secure permanent conservation easements, this continuation of the RIM Wetlands Program will protect and restore 4,125 acres of previously drained wetlands and adjacent native grasslands on approximately 47 easements.
+This continuation of the RIM Wetlands Program will use the new MN CREP partnership to protect and restore approximately 3,920 acres of previously drained wetlands and adjacent native grasslands on approximately 45 easements over a five year period.
 This Program will continue to utilize a science-based ranking and selection process and be implemented locally, working with local SWCD, NRCS, and FSA staff in the 54 county CREP area.
-It is estimated that \$1 of OHF will be leveraged with at least \$2 of Federal funds through CREP.
+It is estimated that \$1 of OHF will be leveraged with approximately \$2 of Federal funds through CREP.